-New Colombo Plan: Australian students’ learning in and engagement with Asia
+Australian students’ learning in and engagement with the Indo-Pacific

-Australia’s future is increasingly connected with Asia.
+Australia’s future is increasingly connected with the Indo-Pacific region.
 Preparing young Australians to learn and understand about the people, cultures, societies as well as professional practices of this region is critical to Australia’s economy and prosperity.
-This Future Fellowship project explores Australian students’ learning in and engagement with Asia through the New Colombo Plan (NCP) program.
-Using a multi-method research design, it examines two issues of vital importance for universities and the nation: (1) the learning and engagement of Australian STEM (Science, Technology, Engineering & Mathematics) students in Asia; and (2) the effects of their learning and regional engagement.
-The project addresses a critical need to have nuanced understandings of the longer term impacts of mobility experiences in Asia for all students and for the possibility of using student mobility to Asia as a mechanism of public diplomacy.
+This Future Fellowship project, funded by the Australian Government through the Australian Research Council to the value of $809,051, explores Australian students’ learning in and engagement with the Indo-Pacific through the New Colombo Plan (NCP) program.
+Using a multi-method research design, it examines two issues of vital importance for universities and the nation: (1) the learning and engagement of Australian students in the Indo-Pacific; and (2) the effects of their learning and regional engagement.
+The project addresses a critical need to have nuanced understandings of the longer term impacts of mobility experiences in the region for all students and for the possibility of using student mobility to the Indo-Pacific as a mechanism of public diplomacy.
 It aims to generate practical recommendations based on sound theoretical perspectives and multi-dimensional empirical research that looks closely at different stakeholder views.

 New Colombo Plan (DFAT)